luizblank/Portfolio/README.md

-# LuizBlank's Portfolio
+# luizblank's Portfolio

-You can access this portfolio on vercel <a href="luizblank-portfolio.vercel.app">here</a>.
+You can access this portfolio on vercel <a href="luizblank-portfolio.vercel.app">here</a>.<br/>
-If you prefer to clone this repository and access it locally, to boot:
+If you prefer to clone this repository and access it locally, to boot:<br/>

-"npm install" - to install the dependencies
+"npm install" - to install the dependencies<br/>
-"npm run dev" - to start running on localhost.
+"npm run dev" - to start running on localhost.<br/>